• Skip to main content

 Read More On: “The Best Things To Do In Ubud Bali” >>>

-History Of Goa Gajah Temple
+History Of the Goa Gajah Temple

 Furthermore, the Word Goa Gajah is derived from “Lwa Gajah,” a Buddhist monastery on the river’s edge.
 In the Negarakertagama manuscript, written by Mpu Prapanca in 1.365 C, the word “Lwa Gajah” was stated.

 Visitors must step down the stairs from the parking area to locate the Goa Gajah temple.
-Green and shady trees surround the temple, creating beautiful scenery and a cold air environment.
+Green and shady trees surround the temple, creating beautiful scenery and a cold, air environment.
 According to the employee who works there, the trees are hundreds of years old.
 The whole area of Goa Gajah is seen from the stairs.

 Read More, Saraswati Temple Ubud.